-Crockett National Bank is aware of the breach of debit and credit card information that occurred with Target shoppers between November 28 and December 15.
+Crockett National Bank is aware of the breach of debit and credit card information that occurred with Home Depot shoppers who made purchases with debit or credit cards at U.S and Canadian Home Depot stores.
 Closely monitor card activity and contact us regarding any suspicious transactions or if you would like a new card to be issued.
 Our customer service team will be contacting customers if any breach is recognized.
+Please also note that if fraud is detected, your card will be locked.

 Federal Trade Commission (FTC) – The FTC is available at www.ftc.gov or (888) 382-1222.